jaspector

 State office hours: Monday through Friday, 8:00 a.m. to 4:30 p.m.
 CST

-Typical inspection sequence: State intake, invoicing, review, issuance, onsite document retention, final field inspection; additional county floodplain sign-off if applicable
+Typical sequence: State intake, invoicing, review, issuance, onsite document retention, final field inspection; additional county floodplain sign-off if applicable

-Do I need a building permit in unincorporated Comanche County, OK?
+01 Do I need a building permit in unincorporated Comanche County, OK?

 In geographic areas with no local AHJ permit authority, the State Fire Marshal requires permits for work governed by the state building code; separate county floodplain approval may also apply in mapped flood hazard areas.

-How much does a building permit cost in unincorporated Comanche County, OK?
+02 How much does a building permit cost in unincorporated Comanche County, OK?

+Building permit fees in unincorporated Comanche County, OK are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $104 minimum for general building review.
 Fees are calculated as: $0.20 per square foot of total work area plus $4 OUBCC fee, $104 minimum.
 Plan check fee: Included in the state review fee.

-How do I apply for a building permit in unincorporated Comanche County, OK?
+03 How do I apply for a building permit in unincorporated Comanche County, OK?

-1. Determine whether the site is in unincorporated Comanche County and whether floodplain review is triggered.
+To apply for a building permit in unincorporated Comanche County, OK, follow these steps: 1.
+Determine whether the site is in unincorporated Comanche County and whether floodplain review is triggered.
 2. If floodplain issues apply, coordinate with the Comanche County Floodplain Authority and provide any required engineering materials.
 3. Create an account in the OKSFM Accela portal and submit the building permit application and plans.
 4. Pay the state invoice once processed.
 5. Respond to correction notices, then download issued permit documents and keep stamped color plans onsite for inspection.

-How long does it take to get a building permit in unincorporated Comanche County, OK?
+04 How long does it take to get a building permit in unincorporated Comanche County, OK?

-How do I schedule a building inspection in unincorporated Comanche County, OK?
+05 How do I schedule a building inspection in unincorporated Comanche County, OK?

-Inspections can be scheduled via: Through OKSFM for building permits, Comanche County Floodplain Authority (580) 355-0535 for floodplain review.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Comanche County, OK via: Through OKSFM for building permits, Comanche County Floodplain Authority (580) 355-0535 for floodplain review.